 - Taught at the primary, secondary and college levels

 Why concentrate in WGS?

-- WGS was ranked first in concentration satisfaction in the 2012 Senior Survey.
+- WGS routinely ranks high in student satisfaction on the annual Senior Survey.

 - Most WGS courses are conducted as seminars, with close, individual attention from faculty.

-- All WGS concentrators, joint and full, receive individual advising from the director and assistant director of undergraduate studies.
+- All WGS concentrators, joint and full, receive individual advising from the Director and Associate Director of Undergraduate Studies.

-- All General Education courses offered through the WGS program double count for credit toward the WGS concentration or secondary field.
+- All General Education courses taught by WGS faculty count for credit toward the WGS concentration or secondary field.